pranavchaitu/crud-app/README.md

 # A simple CRUD

->My Approach :
+> My Approach :

 - npm create vite@latest
- -
+- implemented a state rendering in React and fetch logic.